tunalad/tunalad.github.io/content/about.md

 Purpose of this website is to be like a slightly expanded resume, showcasing my projects & approach on how I go about making stuff.

 Another plan for this site is to have like a "blog" section.
-It won't necessarily be like actual blogging, but some minor Linux setting up or something like cheatsheets for some tools that I use.
+It won't necessarily be like actual blogging, but some minor Linux setting up stuff, or something like cheatsheets for some tools that I use.

-Oh yeah, I'm also an artist!
-This page will focus only on the tech related stuff, so for the artistry stuff you can go [here instead](https://tunalad.indie.af/) (page might be still under construction, so maybe check out my [tumblr](https://tunalad.tumblr.com/) instead).
+As for the technical stuff, this website was made with [Hugo](https://gohugo.io/), with microscopic amount of JavaScript.

 ---